Vel-San/killing-floor-docker/README.md

 When running a container for the first time, you will need to supply a steam login to install the server

-- if you get password errors, just put your password in hyphons e.g 'Password_here'
+- If you get password errors, just put your password in hyphons e.g 'Password_here'
+- Make sure the code you provide (if you have 2FA enabled) is newly generated

 ```bash
 STEAM_USER=